A positive, consistent approach

 The Priory ‘Keep Safe’ Code

-Although incidents of bullying are rare, we are not complacent.
-We teach the children the STOP strategy to explain what bullying is and what to do if it happens to them.
+In line with principles from the AntiBullying Alliance, we teach children the STOP strategy to explain what bullying is and what to do if it happens to them.

 Bullying is Several Times On Purpose.